Wood rot & trim repair in The Woodlands, TX — free written estimate.

-Replace rotted exterior trim, fascia, siding boards, door jambs, window casings.
-Re-prime and paint to match.
-Common after Texas humidity damage — done in days, not weeks.
+Replace rotted exterior trim, fascia, siding boards, door jambs and window casings — re-primed and painted to match.
+Common after Texas humidity.
+Done in 1–3 days, not weeks.

 About this package

 Wood rot is the most common exterior repair we get called for in The Woodlands area.
-Texas humidity (75% year-round average) plus sprinkler over-spray plus minor flashing failures = soft, spongy wood within 5–10 years on most homes.
+Houston humidity (75% year-round average), plus failed flashing or caulk and years of missed maintenance, equals soft, spongy wood within 5–10 years on most homes.
 Caught early, repair is fast and inexpensive.
 Left for years, rot spreads into structural framing and the repair becomes a remodel.

 This package covers exterior wood replacement on common rot zones: fascia and soffit, exterior door jambs (especially garage entry doors), window casings, siding boards (HardiePlank or wood), corner trim, eave trim.
 We replace the rotted wood with primed material rated for exterior use, treat the underlying surface, and paint to match.